Ingefast/small_RNA_analyser/README.md

 ## 1. Quality Control and Adapter Trimming.

 Read quality (fastqc) is assessed before and after adapter trimming (cutadapt).
-An additional size range trimming is performed, typically selecting a population of reads between 18 and 30 nt long.
+Additionaly a size range trimming is performed, typically selecting a population of reads between 18 and 30 nt long.

+Usage:
 ```
-nohup bash sRNA.QC_Trimmer.sh
+nohup bash sRNA.Filter.sh
 ```
 A final file with trimmed reads in raw text format is generated (**sample.trimmed.txt**).

 ## 2. Removal of structural RNAs
 Trimmed sequences belonging to structural RNAs and 'real' sRNA reads are separated by mapping (bowtie) the reads to a fasta file of only structural RNAs.
 Unmapped reads are considered for downstream analysis and, after a second mapping, only those aligning without mismatches to the genome are kept (**sample.perfect.txt**).

+Usage:
 ```
 nohup bash sRNA.Filter.sh
 ```